xwmx/nb/README.md

           Alias: `o`
   peek    Open the bookmarked page in your terminal web browser.
           Alias: `p`
+  url     Print the URL for the specified bookmark.

 Description:
   Create a new bookmark-formatted note for <url>.
 By default, the page content